redis-developer/aws-redis-cloud-demo/README.md

 ### About
-This is demo of a movie discovery application using the [Redis Enterprise Cloud](https://redislabs.com/) and the [Serverless Architeture] (https://en.wikipedia.org/wiki/Serverless_computing) on Amazon Web Services (AWS) using the [AWS lambda](https://aws.amazon.com/lambda/) for serverless compute.
+This is demo of a movie discovery application using the [Redis Enterprise Cloud](https://redislabs.com/) and the [Serverless Architecture](https://en.wikipedia.org/wiki/Serverless_computing) on Amazon Web Services (AWS) using the [AWS lambda](https://aws.amazon.com/lambda/) for serverless compute.

 ### Features: